Swimming and flotation aids (floaties)

 See Pool Safety for more information.

-- being in the water with your child, holding them or having them at arm’s reach
+• always stay in the water with your child, within arm’s reach

 Formal swimming lesson